QTC-IQAC/NEMAT/README.md

 ### 4.3 Validation.

-Since using membrane, water and protein + membrane systems create a closed cycle, we can perform a validation test such that
+Since using membrane, water and protein + membrane systems creates a closed cycle, we can perform a validation test such that

 $$\Delta\Delta G_{wp} \pm 2\delta(\Delta G_{wp}) \quad =? \quad \Delta\Delta G_{wm} - \Delta\Delta G_{mp} \pm 2\delta(\Delta G_{wm}-\Delta G_{mp})$$
-Use `make val` to print the validation test after the analysis has been performed.
+Use `make val` to print the validation test for every edge after the analysis has been performed.

+# 5. Other features

+## 5.1.
+Clean backup files

+Since multiple edges can be run at once, the number of useless backup files generated can grow quite high.
+Hence, you can use `make clean` to erase all backup files.
+If you do so, a message will be prompted indicating how much space the files occupy and how many files there are.
+If you choose to remove them, all of them will be erased.

+## 5.2.
+Reset run

+In case you need to start your run again (for example, you find an error), using `make new` will reset the workspace so that you need to start from the preparation of the system.

-# 5. Possible errors
+# 6. Possible errors

 ### 1. Energy minimization has stopped